Even prior to the COVID-19 pandemic, our therapists were delivering FBT by telehealth. We continue to do so.

-One of the most significant impacts of social distancing is a change in the mode of delivery of psychological treatment.
-It appears that most outpatient therapists, dietitians, and medical doctors are moving entirely to telehealth sessions (over the computer).
-Even many intensive outpatient (IOP) and partial hospitalization (PHP) programs appear to be shifting to a telehealth delivery model.
-Further, it appears that admissions to residential treatment centers may be reduced and limited to only the most severely medically compromised patients.
+One of the most significant impacts of social distancing was a change in the mode of delivery of psychological treatment.
+Most outpatient therapists, dietitians, and medical doctors moved entirely to telehealth sessions (over the computer).
+Even many intensive outpatient (IOP) and partial hospitalization (PHP) programs shifed to a telehealth delivery model.
+Admissions to residential treatment centers may be reduced was often limited to only the most severely medically compromised patients.

 As a result of more stringent admission standards as well as travel restrictions and the transition to online sessions, it appears that a larger number of eating disorder patients will be in the home.
 Fortunately, Family-Based Treatment (FBT) is a treatment naturally poised to fill the gap created by the Coronavirus.

 FBT has emerged as a leading therapy with empirical support for the treatment of teens with anorexia nervosa who are medically stable.
 It also shows support for adolescents with bulimia nervosa and young adults with anorexia nervosa.
 FBT makes the role of parents central to challenging their adolescent’s eating disorder.
 The hallmark of the treatment is family meals which parents plan, prepare, serve, and supervise.
 If purging is an issue, they supervise after meals.
 They implement strategies to prevent purging, excessive exercise, and other eating disorder behaviors.
 I have often said that FBT is like providing residential treatment in your house for only your child.

 FBT is a manualized treatment and usually takes place in approximately 20 weekly sessions with an FBT therapist over a period of about 6 months.
 A teen should also be monitored by a medical doctor and a dietitian may be involved in helping the parents with meal planning.
 Fortunately, FBT sessions can be delivered via telehealth.